Love on Trial

 The police chief walked over and asked if I was all right.
-I assured him I wasn’t hurt.
-He
+I assured him I wasn’t

-force.
+terminated from the force.
 His assault on me had violated the terms of his

 probation.
 He also said he was looking at some jail time.

 I looked around the room for my father.
 He was sitting alone on a sofa.
 I walked

 over and sat down beside him.
 “Thanks,” I said appreciatively.

 “No one is going to touch my son,” he said angrily.
-He became puzzled when I started
+He became puzzled when I

+my father.
 After doing it several times, we sat down.
 Chris nestled into my side

 and held my hand.
 I was surprised when my mother sat down beside Chris and put

 Bernie came in a few minutes later and explained why Shays had been so upset.